 We are a family oriented co-op and welcome both parents to attend Navigators classes and events.
 Students benefit the most when we have a wide variety of talents and gifts utilized in our class offerings.
 Dads may teach their own classes, assist their wives, or substitute for their wives.
 If Dad will be on campus during the day, he should register for aide spots.

 For students aged 15 and younger, a parent or guardian must be on campus at all times.
 Under certain circumstances registered students may be permitted to attend classes without a parent if Leadership approval has been granted.
 In rare situations exceptions may be made to allow another registered member to be the “on-site guardian” for a child aged 15 or under who is not their own.
 Both the family of the student and the guardian must be registered members and a separate agreement will be signed by both parties.

-Students who are 16 years of age or older may be permitted to attend co-op without a parent.
+Students who are 16 years of age or older may be permitted to attend co-op without a parent, as long as the family has attended classes at least one semester.
 Families desiring this option should receive permission from leadership prior to enrollment.
 In addition to the behavior policies listed for all students, teens should understand that they are their family ambassador while on campus and are also subject to the following behavior requirements.

 ** Teens and their parents will both be required to sign separate Policy and Procedure agreements and attend Orientation.**

 Each family is required to serve as either a teacher or on the setup/cleanup team.
 Students may fulfill this requirement or families may opt to pay an additional fee of $35 per semester.